Emergency Dentist Rogers

 There are three financial solutions we offer outside of dental insurance:

-• Our periodic specials – We’re proud to offer our patients special offers to help them save, like a $1 emergency exam for new patients.
+• Our periodic specials – We’re proud to offer our patients special offers to help them save.

 • Flexible financing – With CareCredit, you can space out the cost of emergency dentistry into smaller, monthly installments.